Is Wright Wrong?

 The Irreversible Nature of Death

-It seems to me however that to use references to the way quantum mechanics works as giving grounds for accepting miracles of all types and the resurrection in particular as being possible, is unfounded.
-Why?
+It seems to me however that to use references to the way quantum mechanics works as giving grounds for accepting miracles of all types and the resurrection in particular as being possible, is just not intellectually honest, Why?
 Basically because there is no good evidence that such an inexplicable event as the physical resurrection of Jesus actually happened and secondly that it is quite possible to put forward plausible cultural and psychological explanations as to why such supernaturalist thinking and explanations continue to count as credible for so many.

 Surely it needs to be recognised and emphasised that from a scientific perspective the physical resurrection of dead people is simply impossible.
-(This of course does not stop some scientists accepting a physical resurrection of Jesus from their personal faith perspective.)
+(This of course does not stop some scientists accepting a physical resurrection of Jesus from their personal “faith perspective.”)